mdolidon/hamster/configuration.md

 `css "selector"`, such as `css ".footer a"` : matches if the link was found in an HTML element that triggers the given CSS selector.
 This matcher is only allowed in *get* and *avoid* rules.

 `domain` : matches anything that's on the same domain as the starting page.
 To make your configuration more fluid to read, you can also use the alternative form `items on domain`, that has exacty the same effect.
+Protocols and ports are allowed to differ.
+However different subdomains will be considered to be different domains.
+If you start on *www.place.com* and want to get *docs.place.com*, use the *urls* matcher.

 `images` : anything with an extension that looks like an image, or that was found in an *img* tag.